suikan4github/Akashi-04/README.md

  1. Clone the murasaki_samples_audio repository
  1. Import to CubeIDE

+Caution : Because of the height of the capacitor, the stacked Arduino board may contact to the capacitor.

 ## License
 This PCB design is released under the [Creative Commons Attribution 4.0 International license](https://creativecommons.org/licenses/by/4.0/).